SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

 The following piece of contextual information are supported:

-* **origin** : the *software origin* where an object has been found or observed in the wild, as the URI that was used by Software Heritage to ingest the object into the archive;
+* **origin** : the *software origin* where an object has been found or observed in the wild, as an URI;
-* **visit** : the *status of a full repository* containing the designated object, as a *snapshot* corresponding to a specific *visit* of that repository;
+* **visit** : persistent identifier of a *snapshot* corresponding to a specific *visit* of a repository containing the designated object;
 * **anchor** : a *designated node* in the Merkle DAG relative to which a *path to the object* is specified, as a persistent identifier of a directory, a revision, a release or a snapshot;
-* **path** : the *absolute file path* from the *root directory* associated to the *anchor node* to the object;
+* **path** : the *absolute file path*, from the *root directory* associated to the *anchor node*, to the object;
-  when the anchor denotes a directory or a revision, and almost always when it's a release, the root directory is uniquely determined; when the anchor denotes a snapshot, the root directory is considered to be the one associated to the main branch of that snapshot;
+  when the anchor denotes a directory or a revision, and almost always when it's a release, the root directory is uniquely determined; when the anchor denotes a snapshot, the root directory is the one associated to the branch pointed to by the ``HEAD`` symbolic reference, and undefined if such a reference is missing;
 * **lines** : *line number(s)* of interest, usually within a content object

-We recommend to equip with as many qualifiers as possible identifiers meant to be shared.
+We recommend to equip identifiers meant to be shared with as many qualifiers as possible.
 Redundant information should be omitted: for example, if the *visit* is present, and the *path* is relative to the snapshot indicated there, then the *anchor* qualifier is superfluous.

 Example
 -------